Data model

 deleted_at timestamp Date of deletion

-In the app, the need for authentication, "security_need_auth", is hidden by default.
-It is mandatory in the case from an entity subject to EU Directive 2022/2554 (DORA).
+In the app, the field for the authenticity need ("security_need_auth") is hidden by default.
+It is mandatory for entities subject to the regulation (EU) 2022/2554 (DORA).

 • entities,